About the path

 Although the original cones are hard to distinguish due to quarrying, the maunga was a site of significant importance as it commanded the portage between the two harbours.
 Several large and small kūmara pits dot the area and the eastern end of the complex shows an impressive steep-sided defensive position.

 Ownership of Ōtāhuhu / Mt Richmond was returned to mana whenua as part of a 2014 Te Tiriti o Waitangi redress and is managed by the Tūpuna Maunga Authority.

 Entry to the path is off Mount Wellington Highway where there is a car park close to the entrance.

 The first section of the path is sealed and at times narrow.
-Along your walk, you can spot the wild European olive trees that grow on the sides of the maunga.

 It’s a short climb to the tihi (summit) if you turn off the sealed path onto a grass path.
 At the tihi, you’ll get views overlooking the Manukau Harbour.